hannotify/hanno.codes/_drafts/java-21-release-day.md

 ## Final thoughts

-JDK 21: 15 JEPs delivered.
-Plus thousands of performance, stability and other updates!!
-Java continues to focus on performance, stability, security and compatibility/maintainability.

-TODO: finish the wrap-up.
+Phew!
+I guess it's safe to say that JDK 21 turned out to be quite the update, with no less than 15 JEPs delivered!
+And that's not even all that's new: thousands of other updates were included in this new release, including various performance and stability updates.
+Our favourite language is clearly more alive than ever, and I think it's due to Java's continuing focus on its best traits: performance, stability, security, compatibility and maintainability.
+Wishing you many happy hours of developing with Java 21!